jwindy0winch/department_head.messages/README.md

 Overview:

 Program Requirements:
 Make a list of 5 ‘Department Head’ usernames, including an admin username.
-Create a loop through the list of usernames that prints:
-○	A special greeting for the admin
-○	Generic greeting for the remaining 4 usernames Defined Scope:
+Create a loop through the list of usernames that prints: A special greeting for the admin and a generic greeting for the remaining 4 usernames.

-●	Create a specialized greeting for the admin, upon login to the company’s intranet website ●	Create a generic greeting for the remaining 4 department heads, upon login to the company’s intranet website.
+Defined Scope: Create a specialized greeting for the admin, upon login to the company’s intranet website.
+Create a generic greeting for the remaining 4 department heads, upon login to the company’s intranet website.

-Intended Usage:
-To create a printed greeting for each Department Head that will appear after they have logged into the company's intranet website.
+Intended Usage: To create a printed greeting for each Department Head that will appear after they have logged into the company's intranet website.

 Processing Logic:

 Control of Program:
 First, the Python program defines a list of 5 ‘department_heads’.
-Next the program enters a loop in the ‘department_heads’ list.
+Next, the program enters a loop in the ‘department_heads’ list.
 After entering the loop, an ‘if-else’ statement is used to check to see if a ‘department_head’ is equal to ‘Admin’.
 If there is a ‘department_head’ that is equal to ‘Admin’ it prints a specific message for the Admin.
 If the ‘department_head’ is NOT equal to ‘Admin’ a generic printed message is printed for the remaining ‘deparment_heads’.
 PROGRAM ENDS.

 Data Flow of Program:
-●	INPUT: ‘department_heads’ list
+INPUT: ‘department_heads’ list
-●	OUTPUT: Special Greeting for Admin.
-Generalized greeting for remaining 4 department heads (PDL) Process Design Language
+OUTPUT: Special Greeting for Admin.
+Generalized greeting for remaining 4 department heads

+(PDL) Process Design Language:
 ○	Initialize a List Iteration of Department Heads
 ○	Print a message for each Department Head, including a specifically unique message for the Admin